 To help customers find your business, you need to add your contact information to local listing directories like Google, Yelp, Yext, and more.
 Using correct NAP data (i.e., business name, address, and phone number) can help customers find you and contact you easier.
 However, if you have incorrect local listings, you may not show up in local search results, which can make it harder for customers to find you online.

 Missing Local Citations

-It’s important to include local citations on your website and popular local business directories like Google My Business, Apple Maps, Google Maps, Yelp, Angie’s List, and TripAdvisor.
+It’s important to include local citations on your website and popular local business directories like Google Business Profile, Apple Maps, Google Maps, Yelp, Angi, and TripAdvisor.
 The more local citations you have across major platforms, the more chances you have to get in front of potential customers who are searching for businesses like yours.
 When you don’t have citations set up across the web, search engines are less likely to display your business in local search results—especially considering that local citations can be a means of showing search engines your business’ authenticity.

 Using Duplicate Listings

 You may think that creating or having duplicate local business listings will provide more visibility for your business, but that’s not true.
 In fact, duplicate listings can negatively impact your rank in local search results.
 When you have multiple listings within the same online business directory, search engines won’t know which one is correct and may show the wrong information about your business.
 If you see or have created a duplicate business listing anywhere online, it’s important to remove it as quickly as possible.